This is just a base-level introduction to financial management for artists breaching 3 subjects:

 "How do I pay the IRS???"

-It's sort of the easiest step, once you set-up your online account with IRS, which requires proof of identity through documentation (i.e. driver's license, birth certificate, social security card, passport).
+It's sort of the easiest step, once you set up your online account with the IRS, which requires proof of identity through documentation (i.e. driver's license, birth certificate, social security card, passport).

 Then you can use Free File or you can go old school and just mail them your payments, but it's the year 2022 of our lord and everything is on the internet.